austin1im/include-techlead-training/README.md

-# A Collection of Short-term Projects
+# A Collection of Short-Term Projects

 This is a collection of mini-projects designed to improve my full-stack development skills for #include, and also includes one of my own mini-projects to practice making API requests and experimenting with a database.